schroedan/wp-smtp-config-plugin/readme.txt

 = Where is my SMTP settings page? =

-The configuration of the SMTP server credentials will be placed in your `wp-config.php` file.
+The configuration of the SMTP server credentials will be placed in your `wp-config.php` file only.
-You can test your configuration in `Settings -> SMTP`.
+You can test your configuration in `Settings -> SMTP Test`.
-If you ar running a MU installation you will find this settings page in your network settings.
+If you are running a MU installation you will find this settings page for SMTP Test in your network settings.

 == Changelog ==

+= 1.2.0 =
+* Fixed bug settings page not showing for network admin
+* Added config for custom reply to address
+* Added some security validations

 = 1.1.1 =
 * Fixed bug with port configuration